Official Live Bootleg/The Beard Is out There

-Official Live Bootleg is the third album and first live album by American progressive rock band Spock's Beard.
+Official Live Bootleg is the third album and first live album by American progressive rock band Spock's Beard, recorded at Progfest '95.
 It was released in 1996, with a European release under the title The Beard Is out There in 1998.

 The original North American release consisted of the four tracks from the band's debut album The Light, with the fifth song, "Thoughts" coming from their second album, Beware of Darkness.
 The European release added a sixth track coming from the band's rarity collection From the Vaults, originally also from Beware of Darkness.

 Track listing

 All songs by Neal Morse, except where noted.